We use cookies on this site to enhance your experience.

 Medical professionals qualified to complete documentation include:

-Examples of vision-related disability include cataracts, glaucoma, nystagmus, retinal detachment or blindness.
+Examples of vision disability include blindness, low vision, cataracts, glaucoma, nystagmus or retinal detachment.

 Note: Laurier does not accept documentation citing Irlen Syndrome as the student's sole disability/condition.
 Laurier notes a statement by the Royal Australian and New Zealand College of Ophthalmologists that Irlen Syndrome is not recognized by the medical community or the World Health Organization.